ansys/pyoptislang/doc/source/user_guide/launch.rst

 It is recommended to use
 :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` as a context manager.
-Main advantage of this approach is that instance of :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` and connection to optiSLang server will be terminated gracefully even if an error occurs by calling :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method automatically.
+Main advantage of this approach is that instance of :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` and connection to optiSLang server terminates gracefully even if an error occurs by calling :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method automatically.

 .. code:: python